skrattaren/apf.rst/apf.rst

   known to humans."

-  Refers to the climactic scene of Steven Spielberg's science fiction movie "`Close Encounters of the Third Kind`_", where contact with the aliens is indeed established by shining lights and playing tunes at their spaceship.
+  Refers to the climactic scene of Steven Spielberg's science fiction movie **Close Encounters of the Third Kind**, where contact with the aliens is indeed established by shining lights and playing tunes at their spaceship.